-When you use our service, you trust us with your personal data.
+When you use the My Nightingale blood test and app, you trust us with your personal data.
 We not only promise to maintain that trust but also believe in being transparent about it.

 That’s why we’re writing a blog about some of the most-asked questions related to data and privacy, without the legal jargon.
 So, here’s a quick list about what information we collect from you, how we use it and protect it — in a clear language that anyone can understand.